zencoder/zencoder-rb/README.markdown

     response.raw_body     # => the body pre-JSON-parsing
     response.raw_response # => the raw Net::HTTP or Typhoeus response (see below for how to use Typhoeus)

+### Parameters

+When sending API request parameters you can specify them as a non-string object, which we'll then serialize to JSON (by default):

+    Zencoder::Job.create({:input => 's3://bucket/key.mp4'})

+Or you can specify them as a string, which we'll just pass along as the request body:

+    Zencoder::Job.create('{"input": "s3://bucket/key.mp4"}')

 ## Jobs

 There's more you can do on jobs than anything else in the API.
 The following methods are available: `list`, `create`, `details`, `progress`, `resubmit`, `cancel`, `delete`.